-The game is available for the Women's Six Nations for the first time
+The game is available for the Women's Six Nations again this year

-There is an official Women’s Six Nations Fantasy Rugby game for the first time this year.
+The Women’s Six Nations Fantasy Rugby game is available for the second year running.

 You can modify team selections at any time between match rounds, but be aware that a player’s value can fluctuate depending on their form in the tournament.
 If you want to include the best performer after the first round, their price may have skyrocketed.

 A spread of nationalities within selections is also necessary.
-With a maximum of five players from one nation allowed, a considered approach is crucial.
+With a maximum of four players from one nation allowed, a considered approach is crucial.

 Each round you also have the choice to pick a captain.
 Points they score are doubled, plus you’ll get a 20-point bonus on top of that.

 Women’s Six Nations Fantasy Rugby 2022 – Scoring Points

 Now, the most important part of Women’s Six Nations Fantasy Rugby is actually scoring points.
 When assembling your squad, make sure to bear in mind how ‘team’ points and ‘individual’ points can help in your ambitions.

 If any of your players are playing at home and they win, they pick up eight points; if they draw, they get four points and if they lose they get a single point.
 Conversely, playing away offers a greater chance for points.
 If a player wins away from home they get 12 points, if they draw they get six points and if they lose they get three points.